leiqi/selenium/README.md

 # selenium
-My python scripts using selenium
+This is my python scripts using selenium project.